 Online Course Development Support Opportunities

-New in 2017, the EI Online Course Initiative provides a single point-of-entry for online course development support.
+Formalized in 2017, the campus Online Learning Initiative provides a single point-of-entry to support the development of online courses.
 The initiative offers faculty and instructors the opportunity to apply for online course development support at any time during the year, offering both a formal, annual call for proposals, as well as a year-round, open submission process:

-- EI Online Course Development Grants – Annual Call for Proposals (fall semester)
+- Online Course Development Grants – Annual Call for Proposals (fall semester)

 The annual call for proposals currently occurs during the fall semester, and offers grants of up to $15,000 each, which include substantial course design and technical support.
 The grants are typically awarded by the end of the semester, with the work beginning as early as the spring semester.
 Learn more about the proposal process and criteria.

-- EI Online Course Development Open Submission Process (year-round)
+- Online Course Development Open Submission Process (year-round)

 Faculty and instructors can also apply for support through an open submission process if they are unable to submit a proposal during the annual fall submission period.
 No immediate funding is available for proposals submitted through the open submission process, but proposals will still be reviewed and consulted on as they are received.
 Development resources and/or funding may become available for select proposals.
 Applicants can expect to hear back within two weeks of submitting a proposal.
 Download a copy of the proposal form to review and pre-record responses or submit a proposal now via Qualtrics.